 As organizations increase their use of cloud-based services and apps, like Salesforce, Box, Office 365, and the Amazon Web Services (AWS) platform, it makes sense to have your traffic secured in the cloud as well.
 For legacy security vendors who have been — and largely still are — selling on-premises hardware appliances, this reality poses a problem, because their bottom lines, and their duty to shareholders, involves moving boxes.
 This is why they’ve begun promoting so-called “hybrid solutions,” with data center security being handled by appliances, and mobile or branch security being handled by similar security stacks housed in cloud environments.

 The problem with such a strategy is that it complicates, rather than simplifies, enterprise security, and cloud users and administrators get none of the benefits of a true cloud service — speed, scale, global visibility, and threat intelligence — benefits that can only be provided through a multi-tenant global architecture.

 Requires security stacks at all egress points or backhauling traffic over costly MPLS links from branch offices and remote sites to DMZs.
 Mobile users go unprotected.

 Users get the same protection, whether they’re in the HQ, branch offices, on the road, or at home.

 Point appliances from different vendors work in isolation, so there’s no simple way to aggregate their data.

-Integrated cloud security services correlate information to give you a complete picture of your entire network.
+ntegrated security controls and cloud services correlate information to give you a complete picture of your entire network.

 Every appliance between your users and the Internet causes latency.
 If users have to VPN into the data center, their experience is even worse.